 - Forty-two U.S. patents awarded.

 - Incomplete List of Teachers Ranked as Excellent, multiple terms.

 - Published an undergraduate textbook for power electronics, 1998, 2015.

-- Twenty-nine U.S. and four European patents awarded.
+- Forty-two U.S. and six European patents awarded.

 - Best Paper Award, International Telecommunications Energy Conference, 2007.